jcp-org/jcp-org.github.io/docs/Request_Repo.md

-# Request new repository in the Java Community Process (JCP) GitHub organization
+# Request new repository in the JCP GitHub organization

 This document describes the process of requesting new repository in the Java Community Process (JCP) GtHub organization.